Yiyang-Chen/phaser_templetes/2Dplatformer/docs/PROMPT.md

 - Always use HTTPS URLs, never HTTP
 - Before modifying config files, read `game_config.json` first
 - See `RESOURCE_MANAGEMENT_GUIDE.md` for detailed instructions
+- The config files like `audio_config.json` and `tilemap.json` in the template are just examples.
+If it is the first time to edit the files after clone the project, make sure to start from blank to avoid incorrect key references to `game_config.json`.
 </for_all_agents>

 <resource_management>